 The core benefits of an air source heat pump is a more energy efficient method of heating your home, and therefore lower heating bills and carbon emissions.
 According to heat pump supplier Nu-Heat, for every unit of energy an air source heat pump uses to extract heat from the air, it outputs three times as much into your home.

 There are savings to be made in your home's carbon footprint too, as even in replacing an A-rated gas boiler, you'll save between 2,150 to 2,250 kg of carbon a year, according to the Energy Saving Trust.

 Compared to ground source heat pumps, air source pumps are relatively easy to install, around two-thirds of the cost and don’t require a great amount of outdoor space.
 This makes it a superior option for retrofitting to the majority of homes.

-"One of the key considerations for low-carbon technology is how easy it is for it go wrong," says architect Mark Elton of retrofit specialists Cowan Architects.
+"One of the key considerations for low-carbon technology is how likely it is to go wrong," says architect Mark Elton of retrofit specialists Cowan Architects.
 "Heat pumps have been around for a long time.
-They not much different to your fridge, and we know that fridges don't tend to go wrong."
+They're not much different to your fridge, and we know that fridges don't tend to go wrong."

 Read more: A guide to ground source heat pumps

 Will an air source heat pump work for my home?